Edward Baker (Worcestershire cricketer)

 Edward Stanley Baker (9 November 1910 – 15 March 1992) was an English first-class cricketer: a wicket-keeper who played 32 first-class matches for Worcestershire in the 1930s.

+Cricket career

 Baker attended, and played for, King Edward's School in Birmingham.
 He made his first-class debut for Worcestershire against Gloucestershire at Cheltenham in 1933, taking two catches and scoring 0 and 5.
 He appeared thrice more that summer, taking a single catch and scoring two runs in his final two innings.

 In 1934 Baker was Worcestershire's regular wicket-keeper, a deliberate decision made by the county to allow Bernard Quaife to play as a specialist batsman.
 Baker played 28 times that summer, and ended the year with 38 dismissals (33 caught; five stumped), claiming a maximum of four dismissals in a single game, against Somerset in June.

 Baker played no first-class cricket after the 1934 season.